OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   ...

 If the same section, say outputs is later redefined after the include statement it will overwrite the included file.
-Therefor any include statement at the end of the document will overwrite the already configured sections.
+Therefore any include statement at the end of the document will overwrite the already configured sections.